 As a result of Defendant’s negligence, Plaintiff has incurred special and compensatory damages, including past, present, and future medical bills, lost wages, and pain and suffering.

-WHEREFORE, Plaintiff prays that he/she have a trial on all issues and judgment against Defendant as follows:
+WHEREFORE, Plaintiff prays that he/she will have a trial on all issues and judgment against Defendant as follows:

 That Plaintiff recover the full value of past and future medical expenses and lost wages in an amount to be proven at trial;